dbaron/declarative-partial-updates/README.md

 # Declarative partial updates

-HTML primitives for updating parts of a document without a full page refresh See https://github.com/whatwg/html/issues/2142 and https://github.com/whatwg/html/issues/2791 for very long context.
+HTML primitives for updating parts of a document without a full page refresh Addresses https://github.com/whatwg/html/issues/2142 and https://github.com/whatwg/html/issues/2791 in a unified manner.

 ## Status of this document
-This is an initial explainer for introducing the problem space and a few proposed solutions.
-See this as a starting point for discussion rather than a finished product.
+This is an living explainer.
+It is continuously updated as we receive more feedback and update the design and the prototypes.

 ## Overview
 ### Full page refresh